-With this document, Bayer plc (hereinafter “us”, “our” or “we”) wishes to provide you with information on how we handle your personal data, and to set out the legal basis for such handling, for the specific purposes as outlined below.
+In this document, Bayer plc (hereinafter “us”, “our” or “we”) wishes to provide you with information on how we handle your personal data, and to set out the legal basis for such handling, for the specific purposes as outlined below.

 We maintain a customer relationship management system where we store personal data about you for the reasons set out below:

-- To contact you: We may store your name, address, phone/fax/mobile-number, e-mail or other contact information (“Contact Information”).
-We receive Contact Information from our individual business contacts with you or from commercial data providers as well as from publicly available sources, e.g. websites.
-We use your Contact Information in order to promote our products and services or deliver urgent medical information regarding our products.
+- To contact you: We may use your name, address, phone/fax/mobile-number, e-mail or other contact information (“Contact Information”) in order to promote our products and services to you or deliver medical information regarding our products.

-- To analyse customer relations: In case you purchase products from us or make use of our services, we store your customer history.
-We use this information in order to be able to better understand your interests and inform you about our products and services that might interest you.
+- To analyse customer relations: We use this information in order to be able to better understand your interests and inform you about our products and services that might interest you.
 Furthermore, we document and analyse our individual contacts with you in order to continuously improve your experience with our products and services.
 This may include the topics discussed with you and your interest in them.
-In this context, we may also receive data about your interests from commercial data providers.

 - To improve customer collaboration: In order to manage our collaboration with you in an effective way and to support successful market development of our products and services, we try to better understand which scientific/medical topics you are particularly interested or involved in, how you prefer us to interact with you and your views on our products and services.
 This may be done in an automated way.
 For this purpose we use our own data or experiences, on information you provide to us, or on data provided by market research agencies or commercial data providers.
-It includes e.g. information about your area of medical expertise, your scientific activities such as publication of scientific articles, participation in research projects and professional congresses, your professional social media activity relating to your medical interests, and information about how you interact with content we provide to you.

 - To ensure compliance: In order to ensure compliance with internal and regulatory requirements within the company we may analyse or audit data from our customer relationship management system, which may include your personal data.
 Processing of such data may also be necessary for the establishment, exercise or defence of legal claims.

-We will use the personal data that you provide to us to administer your attendance at the meeting, e.g. by creating materials relating to the meeting (badges, attendance lists etc.), organizing any appropriate accommodation, meals and processing travel expenses (if offered as part of the meeting)- Article 6(1)(b) GDPR.
-We will also use your personal data to send you information about the meeting (by email, text and other messaging system) including reminders about the meeting, logistics for registration, and post meeting follow up, which may include feedback forms and presentation slides.
+We will use the personal data that you provide to us to administer your attendance at the event or meeting, e.g. by creating materials relating to the event or meeting (badges, attendance lists etc.), organising any appropriate accommodation, subsistence and processing travel expenses (if applicable).
+We will also use your personal data to send you information about the event or meeting (by email, text and other messaging system) including reminders about the event or meeting, logistics for registration, and post event/meeting follow up, which may include feedback forms and presentation slides.
 For these purposes we rely on Article 6(1)(b) GDPR (performance of a contract) as the legal basis for the handling of your personal data.

 We will process the personal data that you provide to us to fulfil our regulatory reporting requirements under the ABPI Code of Practice to disclose any “transfers of value” (i.e. payments, including any travel expenses and fees for service and hotel accommodation) that are made to you.
 We may use the personal data that you provide to fulfil our financial reporting requirements.

-We may use your Contact Information to communicate with you through phone calls, direct mail, e-mail or other electronic communication (e.g., fax, chats on websites, text messages, messenger messages or remote detailing/incl. customer services on demand) in order to deliver marketing/medical communications.
-We might use marketing/medical communications to provide information about services, products or events related to your medical interest or to collect feedback on our products and services and to follow-up on this feedback.
+We may use your Contact Information to communicate with you through phone calls, direct mail, e-mail or other electronic communication methods (e.g., fax, chats on websites, text messages, messenger messages or remote detailing/incl. customer services on demand) in order to deliver marketing/medical communications.
+We might use marketing/medical communications to provide information about our services, products or events related to your medical interest or to collect feedback on our products and services and to follow-up on this feedback.
 This may include displaying customized advertisements tailored to your interests to you on our own or on other websites and apps.
 Such communications may be from us, other Bayer affiliates or from our appointed agents, including marketing agents and event organisers acting on our behalf.
-We may, subject to your consent, send you marketing/medical communications via e-mail or other electronic communications (“Electronic Marketing/Medical Communications”) to non-business email address (Art.
+We may, subject to your consent, send you marketing/medical communications via e-mail or other electronic communication methods (“Electronic Marketing/Medical Communications”) to your non-business email address (Art.
 6(1)(a) GDPR).
 Where you are an existing customer, we may use a soft-opt in, rather than your explicit consent, to send you information about similar products and or services.

-In order to customize our Electronic Marketing/Medical Communications to meet your needs and preferences, analyze your use of our Electronic Marketing/ Medical Communications, for example whether you opened and how you used our Electronic Marketing/Medical Communication (e.g. which links you clicked).
+We may, in order to customise our future communications to meet your needs and preferences, analyze your use of any Electronic Marketing/ Medical Communications, for example whether you opened and how you used our Electronic Marketing/Medical Communication (e.g. which links you clicked).
 We may also collect and analyse your reaction to, comments on, and use of meeting aids, websites, webinars and other content.

-We use specialized service contractors that help us provide our services.
+We use specialised service contractors that help us provide our services.
 Such service contractors are carefully selected and regularly monitored by us.
-Based on respective data processor agreements, they will only process personal data upon our instruction and strictly in accordance with our directives.
+Based on their respective data processor agreements, they will only process personal data strictly in accordance with our instructions.

 We transfer or give access to your personal data to third parties in the following circumstances: